PlasmaControl/GroupWebsite/plasmacontrolwebsite/posts/2023_presentation_at_the_fusion_hpc_workshop_by_egemen_kolemen.md

   - News
 ---

-# Presentation at the Fusion HPC Workshop by Egemen Kolemen
+# Video: Presentation at the Fusion HPC Workshop by Egemen Kolemen

 <div class="post-title-image" markdown="span">
 ![](images/presentation_at_the_fusion_hpc_workshop_by_egemen_kolemen.png)